projectara/greybus-spec/source/hardware_model.rst

-Other UNIPRO sub-state values are used primarily during communication between the SVC and AP during Module initialization, teardown, power management, and error handling, as described in later sections.
+Other UNIPRO sub-state values are used primarily during communication between the SVC and AP during Module initialization, teardown, power management, and error handling, and are subject to the following
+constraints:

-A Module must be attached to an Interface Block for its UNIPRO state to become UPRO_LSS, UPRO_UP, or UPRO_RELINK.
-Before a Module is first attached to an Interface Block, UNIPRO is either UPRO_OFF or UPRO_DOWN.
-The SVC can set the UNIPRO sub-state to either UPRO_OFF or UPRO_DOWN at any time.
+- Before a Module is first attached to an Interface Block, and during the initialization of a Greybus System, UNIPRO is either UPRO_OFF or UPRO_DOWN.

+- If a Module is not attached to an Interface Block, UNIPRO cannot become UPRO_UP, UPRO_HIBERNATE, or UPRO_RELINK.

+- The SVC can set UNIPRO to either UPRO_OFF (and subsequently to UPRO_DOWN) at any time, regardless of whether a Module is attached to the Interface Block.

+- Both the SVC and any attached Module's Interface shall be notified, by implementation-specific means, if UNIPRO becomes any of the values UPRO_LSS, UPRO_UP, UPRO_HIBERNATE, or UPRO_RELINK.

+- If UNIPRO is UPRO_DOWN, either the SVC or an attached Module's Interface may set UNIPRO to UPRO_LSS.

+- If the SVC sets UNIPRO to UPRO_LSS, the attached Module's Interface may subsequently set UNIPRO to UPRO_UP, within a duration defined by the |unipro| standard.

+- If an attached Module's Interface sets UNIPRO to UPRO_LSS, the SVC may subsequently set UNIPRO to UPRO_UP, within the same duration.

+- If UNIPRO remains UPRO_LSS for a duration defined by the |unipro|
+  standard, it autonomously (i.e., without the SVC or Module making the change) is set to UPRO_DOWN.

+  When this occurs, if the SVC set UNIPRO to UPRO_LSS, the SVC shall be notified by implementation-specific means; similarly, if the Interface sets UNIPRO to UPRO_LSS, the Interface shall be notified by implementation-specific means.

+- The SVC can set UNIPRO to UPRO_HIBERNATE.

+- If UNIPRO is UPRO_HIBERNATE, the SVC can attempt to set UNIPRO to UPRO_UP.

+  The SVC shall be notified whether the attempt succeeds or fails.
+If a Module is attached to the Interface Block, the Interface on the Module may be notified if the attempt succeeds or fails.
+In both cases, the notification is through implementation-specific means.

+- An attached Module can, but should not, set UNIPRO to UPRO_HIBERNATE or UPRO_RELINK.

+- The SVC can, but should not, set UNIPRO to UPRO_RELINK.

 ..
 XXX those later sections don't have those descriptions yet.
 But they will need these definitions to exist in order to be written.